ByzantineFailure/pico-wifi/README.md

 This library was built to help my husband out on a personal project.
 You're welcome to use it, I'm open to PRs and external contributions, and may even try to resolve issues depending upon how much time I have on my hands.

 However, if it doesn't meet your needs, I encourage you to fork it!
-My time is limited I'd love to accept any contributions folks may have, but my time is limited and odds of me adding features are reasonably low.
+I'd love to accept any contributions folks may have, but my time is limited and odds of me adding features that aren't relevant to our project(s) are reasonably low.